caas-team/sparrow/README.md

 ## API

-The `sparrow` exposes an API that does provide access to the check results.
-Each check will register its own endpoint at `/v1/metrics/{check-name}`.
-The API definition will be exposed at `/openapi`
+The `sparrow` exposes an API for accessing the results of various checks.
+Each check registers its own endpoint at `/v1/metrics/{check-name}`.
+The API's definition is available at `/openapi`.

 ## Metrics

-The `sparrow` is providing a `/metrics` endpoint to expose application metrics.
-Besides metrics about runtime information the sparrow is also provided `Check` specific metrics.
-See the Checks section for more information.
+The `sparrow` provides a `/metrics` endpoint to expose application metrics.
+In addition to runtime information, the sparrow provides specific metrics for each check.
+Refer to the [Checks](#checks) section for more detailed information.

 ## Code of Conduct